medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 Photon transport
 ----------------
-Photon transport in DXMClib is implemented in a relatively simple manner.
+Photon transport in XRayMClib is implemented in a relatively simple manner.
 A source will set up one or multiple exposures where an exposure is emitting photons from a fixed point and a fixed beam direction.
 A photon is created at the exposure (tube) position and the direction is sampled uniformly inside the collimation.
 The photon energy is either sampled from a specter or if the source is monochrome, given the selected monochrome energy.
 The weight of the photon is calculated based on direction and any selected filters, such as a CT bow tie filter or a Heel effect filter or both.

 The sampled photon is first checked for intersecting the voxel volume, also called the world.
 If it intersects, it is transported to the world border before the Woodcock tracking starts.

-Photon electron events for diaognostic x-ray energies handles in dxmclib are photoelectric-, rayleight- and compton-events.
-In compounds and tissues electrons are normally bound in atoms and will affect interaction events for these energy levels. dxmclib have three ways of dealing with atomic electrons with increased accuracy and computational complexity.
+Photon electron events for diaognostic x-ray energies handles in xraymclib are photoelectric-, rayleight- and compton-events.
+In compounds and tissues electrons are normally bound in atoms and will affect interaction events for these energy levels. xraymclib have three ways of dealing with atomic electrons with increased accuracy and computational complexity.
 The binding energy correction model can be set in the Transport class with the options None, Livermore and Impulse Approximation.
 The names are usally used for binding energy corrections for compton events.
-In dxmclib the options are not just for compton events but will also include corrections for photoelectric and rayleight events.
+In xraymclib the options are not just for compton events but will also include corrections for photoelectric and rayleight events.
 For example the impulse approximation model will take into account shell binding effects and doppler broadning for compton events and characteristic radiation from exited shells in photoelectric events.
 This is done to avoid many and confusing switches for binding effects for each type of events and instead use three options with harmonizing accuracy.

 Photoelectric effect
 _____________________

 Binding energy option: None
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This is the simplest of three types of interactions handled by DXMClib.
+This is the simplest of three types of interactions handled by xraymclib.
 When a photoelectric event is triggered the photon transfers all it's energy to the voxel.
 The energy from a scattered electron and any photons from bremsstrahlung is assumed not to escape the voxel.

 Binding energy option: Livermore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^